Analyzing your prompt, please hold on...

 GridWeb control in View Mode

-If developers would like their users to only view data then they can switch to View mode programmatically by setting the GridWeb control’s EditMode property to false.
+If developers would like their users to only view data, they can switch to View mode programmatically by setting the GridWeb control’s EditMode property to false.

-The Aspose.Cells.GridWeb control holds sheet data in the User Session of the web server between each requests of a web user.
-It means that GridWeb control always works in Session mode by default.
-However, if you’re not working in Session mode, switch it on by setting GridWEb control#s SessionMode property to SessionMode.Session.
+The Aspose.Cells.GridWeb control holds sheet data in the user session of the web server between each request of a web user.
+It means that the GridWeb control always works in Session mode by default.
+However, if you’re not working in Session mode, switch it on by setting the GridWeb control’s SessionMode property to SessionMode.Session.

-We have already discussed that Session mode approach provides the best performance by using a user session to load and store sheet data.
+We have already discussed that the Session mode approach provides the best performance by using a user session to load and store sheet data.
 It does, however, consume server memory.
-So, if there are large number of concurrent users then memory problems may arise.
-To save server memory and support large number of concurrent users, consider the Sessionless mode.
+So, if there are a large number of concurrent users, memory problems may arise.
+To save server memory and support a large number of concurrent users, consider the Sessionless mode.

 Sessionless mode can be turned on by setting the GridWeb control’s SessionMode property to SessionMode.ViewState.